FakeTV/Basic_Website/README.md

 - Repeat this step for all channels you plan to make schedules for.

 To complete the Install:
 With all of this done, you should now be able to move all of these files to "var/html/www".
-Then do the initial test of your website by visitng http://<IP ADDRESS>.
+Then do the initial test of your website by visitng http://IP ADDRESS.
 You're all set!
   NOW onto customization
   - Everywhere you see "m2tv.home.local" you need to replace with your ip address for your controller
   - You can change the .ico and .jpg with your own backgrounds